taj-p/ngx-golden-layout-2/projects/ngx-golden-layout-2/README.md

 ## Why version 2?

-The package [ngx-golden-layout](https://www.npmjs.com/package/ngx-golden-layout) has fallen out of maintenance and is now 4 major releases behind Angular and 2 major releases behind `GoldenLayout`.
+The package [ngx-golden-layout](https://www.npmjs.com/package/ngx-golden-layout) has fallen out of maintenance and is now 4 major releases behind Angular and 2 major releases behind [GoldenLayout](https://www.npmjs.com/package/golden-layout).
 The package is also close sourced.

 ## Setup

 1. Install this package

-> npm i ngx-golden-layout-2
+> npm i ngx-golden-layout-2 golden-layout

 2. Add NgxGoldenLayout to your app module